iamkzntsv/binary-classification-svm/README.md

-# Binary Classification of High-dimensional Data using Support Vector Machines
+# Binary Classification of High-dimensional data using Support Vector Machines

 This project addresses the problem of binary classification on high-dimensional data.
 The data consists of 4608 features.
 4096 of these were extracted from the fc7 activation layer of CaffeNet[^1] and the remaining 512 are gist features[^2]